A Brief History

 Like many other countries, Japan became interested in the science of rocketry and the possibility of going into outer space during the 1950’s.
 By the 1960’s, Japan had a pair of space agencies, the Institute of Space and Astronautical Science (ISAS) and the National Space Development Agency of Japan (NASDA), working on the technology of exploring and exploiting space.
 A third Japanese space agency was formed, called National Aerospace Laboratory of Japan (NAL), but between the 3 success remained elusive until all the agencies were combined into a single Japanese space agency called the Japan Aerospace Exploration Agency (JAXA) in 2003.
 Finally experiencing consistent success in the 21st Century, the Japanese space program is aimed at developing commercial applications and a strong emphasis on military security (spy) satellites due to their proximity to North Korea, China, and Russia.

-Questions for Students (and others): Do you believe people should spend billions of dollars to explore space?
+Question for students (and subscribers): Do you believe people should spend billions of dollars to explore space?
 Should people try to travel to Mars?
 Do you believe other countries will respect the peaceful use of space?
+Please let us know in the comments section below this article.

 Your readership is much appreciated!